-This is a guest post by Nausheen of Globe Gazers.
+This post on romantic things to do in Chicago is a guest post by Nausheen of Globe Gazers.

 The Windy City.
 The Second City.
 The City of the Big Shoulders.

 But as a matter of fact, it’s not such an offbeat claim.
 There are plenty of romantic things to do in Chicago if you know where to look and you will, by the end of this post.

 Named best big city twice by Condé Nast Traveler (yes, beating New York), it’s no doubt that Chi city deserves a spot on your must-visit list.
 And in case you still need convincing, here are 18 more reasons in the form of romantic things to do in Chicago.

 PS: Check out our whole list of romantic places to travel in the United States here!

 Table of Contents